lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 - Data type: `bool`

 ### Ví dụ
-The Ví dụ lets Leanbot moving forward until the end of the black line
+Ví dụ lets Leanbot moving forward until the end of the black line
 ```
 LbMotion.runLR(400, 400);                // move forward
 while ( LbIRLine.isBlackDetected() );    // keep moving as long as Leanbot can see the black line